cupcake-recipes.com

 Ingredients

-Here is what you will need to grab from the pantry and fridge to make this magic happen:
+Here is what you will need to gather from your kitchen to make the magic happen:

-• Olive Oil: Just a couple of tablespoons for sautéing the vegetables.
+• Olive Oil: Just a splash for sautéing.

 Step-by-Step Instructions